uelischmid/ProForM/README.md

 ProForM was developed by Ueli Schmid, Monika Frehner, and Harald Bugmann at ETH Zurich.
 ProFroM v 1.0 is described in [Schmid et al. 2023](https://doi.org/10.1016/j.ecolmodel.2023.110297).
 A complete model description is available as supplementary material to the article.
-The current version 1.1 was released in February 2023.
+The current version 1.1 was released in July 2023.
 [![DOI](https://zenodo.org/badge/572127011.svg)](https://zenodo.org/badge/latestdoi/572127011)

 The model may be freely used under the terms of the "GNU GENERAL PUBLIC LICENSE v3" license.